 Performing Copyrighted Songs

 The most common way in which churches make use of copyrighted songs, is through performance of the song by a church choir.
-In order to broadcast church services live with the song performance, churches must acquire an Internet performance license from song owners & their agents.
+In order to broadcast church services live with the song performance, churches must acquire an Internet performance license from song owners and their agents.

-Christian Copyright Solutions(CCS) provides a one-stop annual Internet performance license for churches & ministries called WORSHIPcast, that allows churches to broadcast live church service online their performance of every song licensed by ASCAP, BMI, & SESAC, with a collection of more than 17 million Christian & religious songs.
+Christian Copyright Solutions(CCS) provides a one-stop annual Internet performance license for churches and ministries called WORSHIPcast, that allows churches to broadcast live church service online their performance of every song licensed by ASCAP, BMI, & SESAC, with a collection of more than 17 million Christian & religious songs.

 In addition, CCLI also offers a church streaming/podcasting license which allows churches to broadcast church services of their performances of about 300,000 Christian songs, with an annual fee that is calculated based on the size of the church congregation.

-Although it is a common practice to put song lyrics online during performance by choirs & even though CCLI licenses churches to make copies of the lyrics, it doesn’t include a license for webcasting these lyrics.
+Although it is a common practice to put song lyrics online during performance by choirs and even though CCLI licenses churches to make copies of the lyrics, it doesn’t include a license for webcasting these lyrics.